Reviewed By Joana Garrido DVM

 For instance, if your furry pal’s ideal body weight is 65 pounds, he will need 65 grams of high-quality protein daily.

 Keep in mind that your calculations should not be based on your dog’s actual body weight.
-Otherwise, it will yield an excessive amount of protein, which can play a part in the development of obesity.
+Otherwise, it will yield excessive protein, which can play a part in the development of obesity and kidney problems.

 Is It Wise to Feed Your Dog a Homemade Food?